duguyue100/linuxman/README.md

 The `git` URL that is given by Overleaf cannot be opened.
 Therefore, one can use `ol.open` to open the corresponding project from terminal.

+### Terminal Multiplexer

+One could install `screen` or `tmux` on the platform to enable terminal multiplexer.

+GNU Screen is known to be stable and fast over SSH connection, whereas `tmux` is very slow via SSH connction.

+However, `tmux` is has very powerful configuration so it works perfectly in local environment.

 ## Contacts